joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 4.2.0.1 - January 16, 2019 =
+* FIX - Removed duplicate `transition_container_classes` when using Paging add-on.
+* FIX - Fixed issue with `alm-listing` container causing an error with the Comments addon.

+= 4.2.0 - January 15, 2019 =
+* UPGRADE NOTICE - If you also are using the Previous Post add-on you must also update that plugin.
+* NEW - Added new render function `alm_render` for displaying ALM without a shortcode.
+* UPDATE - Started updating core JS to remove jQuery functions.
+Hopefully sooner than later jQuery will no longer be a dependancy.
+* UPDATE - Updated default `scroll_distance` to 100 from 150.
+* UPDATE - Various admin UI/UX updates.
+* UPDATE - Various bug fixes.

 = 4.1.0 - December 6, 2018 =
 * NEW - Added initial support for nesting Ajax Load More instances.
 Users can now run Ajax Load More inside of another instance of Ajax Load More.
 For example, using Next Page add-on functionality inside of Previous Post content(Single posts). `[ajax_load_more nested="true"]`.
 Note: This is new functionality as should be used with caution as it has not fully been tested through every possible situation.
 Nested ALM Filters are not currently supported.